DHL to suspend global shipments of more than $ 800 to American consumers - ExBulletin

 This decision is a temporary measure, the company said in its press release.

-DHL said last week in response to Reuters in question that he would continue to treat Hong Kong shipments to the United States in accordance with applicable customs rules and regulations and work with our customers to help them understand and adapt to the changes scheduled for May 2.
+DHL said last week in response to Reuters' questions according to which she continues to deal with Hong Kong shipments in the United States “in accordance with applicable customs rules and regulations” and “would work with our customers to help them understand and adapt to the changes scheduled for May 2.”

-This came after Hongkong Post said last week that he had suspended the mail services for the goods sent by sea to the United States, accusing the United States of intimidation after Washington canceled the commercial provisions without a price for parcels from China and Hong Kong.
+This came after the Hong Kong Post said last week that it had suspended mail services for goods sent by sea to the United States, accusing the United States of “intimidation” after Washington canceled the commercial arrangements without a price for China and Hong Kong packages.

 |